HirotakaDango/music-player/README.md

 - 🗂️ **Infinite Scroll and Pagination**: Large libraries load smoothly with infinite scroll support.
 - 📑 **Metadata View**: View song metadata (title, artist, album, genre, year, duration) from the context menu.
 - 🆘 **Emergency Rescan**: If the library is corrupted or missing, an emergency scan can be performed to rebuild the database.
+- 👤 **Profile Pictures**: Upload and manage your profile picture.
+- 📊 **User Statistics**: View your uploads, favorites, playlists, and play count from the user stats page.
+- 📈 **Recommendations**: "For You" tab gives recommendations based on your play history, favorites, and genres.

+---

 ## Demo

 [Try it here.](http://phpmusic.rf.gd/)

+---

 ## Requirements

 - PHP 7.4+ with `pdo_sqlite`, `gd`, and `mbstring` extensions enabled.
 - [getID3 library](https://github.com/JamesHeinrich/getID3) (extract to a `getid3` folder inside the project).
 - A folder full of music files!

+---

 ## How to Activate SQLite in XAMPP/LAMPP